 Step 1: Start by going to google.com/business

-Be sure to bookmark this address, as you’ll need it to access your Google My Business profile in the future.
+Be sure to bookmark this address, as you’ll need it to access your Google Business Profile listing in the future.

 Step 2: Log in with your Google account